-- Your final option is to wait it out until Spring/Summer, when natural light is likely to be more abundant.
-If there’s less than 10 hours of daylight where you are, then you’re likely to have problems.
-Here’s a neat little tool for figuring out how much sun light there is where you live.
+- Your final option is to wait it out until Spring/Summer when natural light is likely to be more abundant.
+If there are less than 10 hours of daylight where you are, then you’re likely to have problems.
+Here’s a neat little tool for figuring out how much sunlight there is where you live.
 Depending on when you bought your World’s Smallest Garden it will have a shelf life of between 1-2 years.
 Check the bottom of the box for a date by which you should set your garden up.

 Thanks to our friends who donated their window sills for this experiment.
 To learn more about starting your own indoor garden sign up below, or drop us an email at firstname.lastname@example.org